Harish5nu/Scripts/README.md

 📜 Description:

-This simple Bash script allows you to temporarily change the MAC address of a network interface.
-It generates a random MAC address for the specified interface, enhancing privacy and useful for penetration testing.
+This simple Bash script allows you to Temporarily Change the MAC address of a network interface.
+It generates a Random MAC address for the specified interface, enhancing privacy and useful for penetration testing.

 ⚙️ Usage: